Saving For College With A 529 Account

 Why is that?
 The FAFSA financial aid form does not include retirement assets such as IRAs, however it does include 529 account balances.
 Thus, if you’re eligible for a Roth IRA, max that out before saving in a 529 as the Roth money will be excluded.
 You can withdraw your contributions from a Roth IRA without penalty or tax when you’re ready to pay for college.

 What happens if you don’t use the funds for qualified educational expenses?
-When you withdraw the money for non-qualified purposes, you will pay income tax on the investment gains, plus a 10% penalty (on the gain).
+If you withdraw the money for non-qualified purposes, you will pay income tax on the investment gains, plus a 10% penalty (on the gain).
 This is costly because you will have paid ordinary income tax on what would have otherwise been a long-term capital gain that would have likely been taxed at roughly half that rate.